Pedroos46/FireScrollJS/README.md

 # FireScrollJS

-FireScrollJS is a 2 KB vanilla JavaScript library that allows you to detect which scroll device the user is using when scrolling.
+FireScrollJS is a < 2KB vanilla JavaScript library that allows you to detect which scroll device the user is using when scrolling.
 Can detect **mouse** or **trackpad** when scrolling, on any HTML tag.

 [TRY THE DEMO.](https://pedroos46.github.io/FireScrollJS/)